Lijp411/RoadCorrector/README.md

 Users can obtain the road segmentation maps via our proposed MBRE-Net, and obtain the road centerline maps via centerline-tracking method (e.g. RoadTracer, vecroad), which are then fused and enhanced through the subsequent steps.
 The pre-trained models of the above two methods are provided in this repo.

-## Connectivity Refinement
- The script ([Connectivity_Refinement.m](https://github.com/Lijp411/RoadCorrector/blob/main/enhancement/Connectivity_Refinement.m)) is used for road connectivity enhancement via CrossingTracer and Buffer-Fusion strategies.

-## Topology Correction

- When users have obtained the road intersection detection result and the road segmentation map, the road topology correction can be performed using the script ([ShapeCorrect.py](https://github.com/Lijp411/RoadCorrector/blob/main/tools/ShapeCorrect.py)).
-Please note that users need to vectorize the road segmentation map into a shapefile before this step.

-## Evaluation
-The script ([metrics_single.m](https://github.com/Lijp411/RoadCorrector/blob/main/eval/metrics_single.m)) is used for calculating the evaluation metrics including IOU, precision, recall, and F1-score.

 ## Contact us

 For any questions,please contact us via lijp57@mail2.sysu.edu.cn or hejun36@mail2.sysu.edu.cn.